11 Best Tips for How to Promote Your Art on Instagram

 The art scene is a noisy place these days.
 But if you understand how to promote your art on Instagram the right way and stay consistent, you may be able to break through.

-Share a variety of content, across your feed, Stories, Reels, and IGTV, in order to reach a wider audience.
-Engage with that audience, and track your analytics to see what’s working in your favor.
+Share a variety of content across your feed, Stories, and Reels in order to reach as many people as possible.
+Engage with people who comment on your posts and track your analytics to see what’s working in your favor.